People love German Shepherd dogs for their numerous virtues, including their adventurous spirit and athletic abilities.

 - They have long snouts and are naturally lean

-- These family pets have a double outer coat
+- This family pet has a double outer coat

 Are German Shepherds natural swimmers?